#MomsSelf-Care #FixWorkingMomStress #MomsCareerHacks #MomsGrowthHacks

 Finding The Book

 I highly recommend this book, it was a great read that makes a rather nebulous, often emotional topic for those of us in the middle of it accessible.
 Despite the honest accounts of inequality and challenges, Dufu maintains a positive, empowering tone throughout.
-Visit Dufu’s site for additional excerpts and information about where to buy it.
+Learn more about Tiffany Dufu and her book, Drop the Ball on her website.
+To keep up with her adventures, follow her on Facebook, Twitter, LinkedIn, and YouTube.